Icarus Transfigured by m. l. teague (page 74)

 He sighed, inaudibly.

-Her smile was complicated.
-“I don’t care, Aiden.
-I just wish you would ask me my dress size before you purchase someone else’s clothes.”
+Erica was about to stampede over his reply, but retreated.
+“I just wish you would ask me my dress size before you purchase someone else’s clothes at a thrift store.”

-His tone was plaintive—despairing.
+His tone was at once plaintive—despairing.
 “I think about you all the time.”

 “You think about me when the lights are out.”

-He would not be dragged into her fishing expedition, for whatever compliments she hoped to reel in.
+He would not be dragged further into her fishing expedition.

-“Was that machine overheating while it was plugged in?” she ventured in an aside.
+“Was that machine overheating?” she ventured in an aside.

 “What do you mean?”